[PPC Advertising] Branded Keywords 101

-GE, being a variant of General Electric, would also fall under the branded keyword category.
+As a variant of General Electric, GE would also fall under the branded keyword category.

 Finally, branded keywords can also be applied to branded products or services.
-These can be search queries for products that are accompanied by your brand name.
+These can be search queries for products accompanied by your brand name.
 For example, something like:

-But it can also refer to product names that refer back to your brand on their own, without the need to include your brand name in the search.
-These products are often very closely linked to your business, and they carry your signature in their name already.
+But it can also refer to product names that refer back to your brand on their own without the need to include your brand name in the search.
+These products are often very closely linked to your business, and they already carry your signature in their name.
 For instance:

 You probably already know what brands each of those products are related to, because these products are so specific to the company that produces them that they are an extension of that company's brand on their own.